 East Dulwich is benefiting from the recent overground extensions through Forest Hill on one side and Peckham on the other, which has led to south-east London increasing in popularity, and room rates rising accordingly to an average of £662.

 "The SE postcodes are still the cheapest in the capital so are proving popular with young professionals looking for a balance of lifestyle and affordability," says Hutchinson.

-Southgate, at the top end of the Piccadilly line, is starting to see a rise in demand because rents in more central locations are stretching tenants' affordability to breaking point.
-Room rents of £613 are a much more appealing prospect, as is having a much greater chance of getting a seat on the Tube.
+Southgate, at the top end of the Piccadilly Line, is starting to see a rise in demand because rents in more central locations are stretching tenants' affordability to breaking point.
+Room rents of £613 are a much more appealing prospect, as is having a much higher chance of getting a seat on the Tube.

 Renters, you may want to secure those contracts quickly.